-The NHTI Lynx Pantry is an on-campus food pantry that houses shelf-stable food items.
-We offer non-perishable, shelf-stable food, personal care items and perishable (fruits, vegetables, bread, refrigerated, and frozen) food options.
+The NHTI Lynx Pantry is an on-campus food pantry with shelf-stable food items.
+The Lynx Pantry offers non-perishable, shelf-stable food, personal care items, and perishable (fruits, vegetables, bread, refrigerated, and frozen) food options.
 The Lynx Pantry is located on the first floor of Little Hall in Room 103.
 Any members of the NHTI community can access the Lynx Pantry during set hours for pick-ups.
 The Lynx Pantry is always accepting donations of shelf-stable food, personal care items, and monetary donations.

 The Lynx Cupboard was established in Fall 2019 to address food insecurity at NHTI to support our students' academic pursuits.
 The name was changed to the NHTI Lynx Pantry when the pantry reopened in the Fall of 2020 with expanded offerings and the ability to offer refrigerated and frozen options.
-If you have questions or suggestions for the Lynx Pantry, please contact Trish Loring or the Office of Student Affairs at NHTIstudentaffairs@ccsnh.edu.
+If students have questions or suggestions for the Lynx Pantry, they can contact the Office of Student Affairs at NHTIstudentaffairs@ccsnh.edu.
 Students can call the pantry at 603-271-6484 x4224.